-Set low power alarm Allows the low power alarm level to be set in watts, or disabled when set to zero (see section 6.3.5 for details of passing parameters).
-Set high power alarm Allows the high power alarm level to be set in watts, or disabled when set to zero (see section 6.3.5 for details of passing parameters).
-Low power alarm?
+• Allows the low power alarm level to be set in watts, or disabled when set to zero (see section 6.3.4 for details of passing parameters).
+Allows the high power alarm level to be set in watts, or disabled when set to zero (see section 6.3.4 for details of passing parameters). • A command message requesting data, that results in a response showing the current low power alarm setting in watts (see section 6.3.2 for details of command and response format).
+High power alarm?
 A command message requesting data, that results in a response showing the current low power alarm setting in watts (see section 6.3.2 for details of command and response format).
-High power alarm?
-A command message requesting data, that results in a response showing the current high power alarm setting in watts (see section 6.3.2 for details of command and response format).